I Chose a Bad Virtual Assistant: Now What?

-Ask, is this the right person but are they in the wrong seat?
+Is this the right person for the company, but are they in the wrong seat?

 Have they had the appropriate training?